 Rollovers as Business Startups (ROBS) allow aspiring entrepreneurs to tap their existing retirement savings to help launch a new business.
 Being debt-free and penalty-free, ROBS is a fantastic way to mobilize capital you already have.
 However, it does require you to invest at least a portion of the money you’ve put away for retirement.

 Thankfully, for entrepreneurs over the age of 50, there’s good news!
 Catch-up contributions are a simple way for you to infuse your new 401(k) with extra cash while operating your business.

 What are catch-up contributions?

 The federal government regulates how much money you can contribute to a 401(k) account each year and this amount adjusts annually.
 For 2021, the standard contribution limit is $19,500.
+In 2022, this amount will increase to $20,500.
 If you’re under the age of 50, you can’t make any more tax-deferred contributions toward your retirement account.

 People over the age of 50 have access to a special type of retirement contribution called a catch-up contribution.
 This allows older adults to contribute even more money to their qualifying retirement account annually.
-In 2021, the 401(k) catch-up contribution limit is $6,500.
+The 401(k) catch-up contribution limit is $6,500.

 Catch-up contributions are essentially the same as standard contributions.
 The money you put into the 401(k) is tax-deferred and may continue to grow, depending on your investment portfolio.
 Once you turn 59½, you may begin taking distributions from the account.
 Similar rules apply to other retirement accounts, including IRAs, but the catch-up contribution limits are much lower.